karlkfi/kpt-config-sync/docs/user_guide.md

     resources, and a single ResourceQuota resource.
 1. A namespace directory name must match the namespace name in all resources in that directory.
-1. A policyspace directory must not contain a Namespace resource.
 1. A policyspace directory can contain any number of Rolebinding resources and a single ResourceQuota resource but must not contain Roles.
 These resources must not specify a namespace.